-A more comprehensive DA is to be lodged in the near future that proposes the first stage of subdivision and a wider range of events envisaged over the long term.
-This more comprehensive DA will also contain the delivery framework to ensure long-term heritage and biodiversity conservation outcomes and includes lot consolidation and detailed heritage maintenance requirements.
-It is anticipated the approval would lapse as it would be incorporated into the more comprehensive DA.
+A more comprehensive IDA is to be lodged in the near future that proposes the first stage of subdivision and a wider range of events envisaged over the long term.
+This more comprehensive IDA will also contain the delivery framework to ensure long-term heritage and biodiversity conservation outcomes and includes lot consolidation and detailed heritage maintenance requirements.
+It is anticipated the approval would lapse as it would be incorporated into the more comprehensive IDA.

-The activities and events, subject of this DA will be assessed in pursuit of Clause 2.8 of the Penrith Local Environmental Plan, which allows the consent authority to grant consent to development for any purpose of a building that is a heritage item or of the land on which such a building is erected, or for any purpose on an Aboriginal place of heritage significance, even though development for that purpose would otherwise not be allowed by this Plan, if the consent authority is satisfied that:
+The activities and events, subject of this IDA will be assessed in pursuit of Clause 5.10 (10) of the Penrith Local Environmental Plan, which allows the consent authority to grant consent to development for any purpose of a building that is a heritage item or of the land on which such a building is erected, or for any purpose on an Aboriginal place of heritage significance, even though development for that purpose would otherwise not be allowed by this Plan, if the consent authority is satisfied that:

-- (a) The conservation of the heritage item or Aboriginal place of heritage significance is facilitated by the granting of consent, and - (b) The proposed development is in accordance with a heritage management document that has been approved by the consent authority, and - (c) The consent to the proposed development would require that all necessary conservation work identified in the heritage management document is carried out, and - (d) The proposed development would not adversely affect the heritage significance of the heritage item, including its setting, or the heritage significance of the Aboriginal place of heritage significance, and - (e) The proposed development would not have any significant adverse effect on the amenity of the surrounding area.
+- (a) The conservation of the heritage item or Aboriginal place of heritage significance is facilitated by the granting of consent, and - (b) The proposed development is in accordance with a heritage management document that has been approved by the consent authority, and

+- (c) The consent to the proposed development would require that all necessary conservation work identified in the heritage management document is carried out, and - (d) The proposed development would not adversely affect the heritage significance of the heritage item, including its setting, or the heritage significance of the Aboriginal place of heritage significance, and - (e) The proposed development would not have any significant adverse effect on the amenity of the surrounding area.

 As such, this proposal's accordance with the Conservation Management Plan as described in the Heritage Impact Study is of upmost importance, as the Conservation Management Plan is the heritage management document that provides analysis and policy for the future use of the site.
-The conclusion of the Heritage Impact Statement is that the future of Fernhill as an historic estate is threatened and this DA is a first stage in securing the estate and undertaking conservation work.
+The conclusion of the Heritage Impact Statement is that the future of Fernhill as an historic estate is threatened and this IDA is a first stage in securing the estate and undertaking conservation work.

-The proposed development that this submission is applying for:
+The proposed development that this submission is applying for;

 - Use of land, existing structures and temporary structures for the purpose of: - o Events and functions that include less than 300 people within the House and Garden Area and the Hayshed and Peacan Grove Area. - o These events include private and corporate functions.
-Temporary facilities may be required to assist some events (refer to description of events table Appendix 2).
+Temporary facilities may be required to assist some events (refer to description of evens table appendix 2).

-The land subject (the site) of this DA is the three lots that are located within the State Heritage Area.
-The Lot and Deposited Plan numbers for the site are listed below:
+The land subject of this IDA is the three lots that comprise the State Heritage Area as listed below.

+The lot and deposited plan number for the site: